rwthanalytics/moodle-local_learning_analytics/README.md

 - `course_ids`: To be used with the `log_scope` option `include` or `exclude` to only track specific courses.
 Example: `10,153,102`.
 - `tracking_roles`: Define which roles should be tracked (whitelist) unless specified via `nontracking_roles`.
 This is useful if you only want to track specific roles (like students or guests).
 By default, all roles are tracked.
 Example: `student,guest`.
 See [Role Tracking](#roletracking) for more information.
 - `nontracking_roles`: Define which roles should *not* be tracked.
 This is useful if you don't want to track specific roles (like managers or teachers).
 By default, no roles are ignored.
 Example: `teacher,editingteacher,manager`.
 See [Role Tracking](#roletracking) for more information.
+- `loglifetime`: How long the logs of the course activities are kept.
+Logs older than this time period will be automatically deleted.
+It is best to keep the logs as long as possible, in case you need them.
+However, if you have a busy server and are experiencing performance issues, you may want to reduce the lifetime of the logs.
+Values below 6 months are not recommended, as the statistics may not work properly.
 - `buffersize`: Same as `buffersize` of other loggers.
 In case a single page fires more than one event, this is the number of events that will be buffered before writing them to database.
 Defaults to `50`.

 #### Logging everything vs. only a few courses